Philip Melvill: Philanthropy

-In 1807, he founded the Falmouth Misericordia Society "for the relief of poor strangers and distressed persons of the town".
+In 1807, Melvill founded the Falmouth Misericordia Society "for the relief of poor strangers and distressed persons of the town".
 He also helped found a Church Girls' School in 1802 and a Boys' School in 1805.

 Death and legacy

-He died on 27 October 1811 at Pendennis Castle.
+Melvill died on 27 October 1811 at Pendennis Castle.
 Memoirs of him were published in 1812.

 The Falmouth Misericordia Society was still in operation in 1887.

-Melvill Road, connecting the A39 road with Falmouth Docks is named after him.
+Melvill Road, connecting the A39 road with Falmouth Docks, is named after him.